MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab02/Lab02_Build_Desktop_Flow.md

 In preparation for recording practice using the app to help eliminate accidental steps from being recorded.

+ **Note**: Before running this desktop flow from Power Automate Desktop, please ensure to enable **Power Automate Extension** in your Web browser.

 1. Navigate to `https://fabrikaminspectionstest.azurewebsites.net/`